These U.S. cities take the holidays above and beyond with spectacular displays, decorations, and celebrations.

 Like Christmas cards sprung to life, some of America’s towns go all out for the holidays.
-From coast to coast, these communities go to great lengths to make the season bright by decking out their streets with twinkling lights by the thousands—or even millions.
-In these towns, window decorations, holiday markets, and towering Christmas trees all make for a very festive December.
-Here are the ten U.S. towns with incredilbe Christmas celebrations. —Zachary Laks
+From coast to coast, these communities go to great lengths to make the season bright by decking out their streets with twinkling lights by the thousands or even millions.
+Window decorations, holiday markets—a hallowed European tradition–and towering Christmas trees all make for a very festive December.
+Here are ten U.S. towns and cruises with incredible Christmas celebrations.

 Christmas Town USA